Recent Entries

 With the newer HD Security Systems using proximity FOBs where the key FOB needs to be close to the bike to start, it is very impoprtant to set your Alarm Override PIN code and know how to use the manual alarm override.
 If the battery in your FOB dies or you lose your FOB and you have...

-• Basic Motorcycle Inspection Tips
+• General Motorcycle Inspection Tips

 comments